gvergnaud/ts-pattern/README.md

 - Optional **exhaustive matching**, enforcing that you are matching every possible case with `.exhaustive()`.
 - **Expressive API**, with catch-all and type specific **wildcards**: `__`.
 - Supports `when(<predicate>)` and `not(<pattern>)` patterns for complex cases.
-- Supports properties selection, via the `select(<name>)` function.
+- Supports properties selection, via the `select(<name?>)` function.
 - Tiny bundle footprint (**only 1kb**).

 ## What is Pattern Matching?

-Pattern Matching is a technique coming from Functional Programming languages to declaratively write conditional code branches based on the structure of one or several values.
+Pattern Matching is a technique coming from Functional Programming languages to declaratively write conditional code branches based on the structure of you values.
 This technique has proven itself to be much more powerful and much less verbose than imperative alternatives (if/else/switch statements) especially when branching on complex data structures or on several values.

-Pattern Matching is implemented in Elixir, Rust, Haskell, Swift and many other languages.
+Pattern Matching is implemented in Haskell, Rust, Swift, Elixir and many other languages.
 There is [a tc39 proposal](https://github.com/tc39/proposal-pattern-matching) to add Pattern Matching to the EcmaScript specification, but it is still in stage 1 and isn't likely to land before several years (if ever).
 Luckily, pattern matching can be implemented in userland. `ts-pattern` Provides a typesafe pattern matching implementation that you can start using today.

 ## Installation